vectara/vectara-docs/www/docs/learn/authentication/overview.md

 ## Authentication

+In <Config v="names.product"/>, robust authentication and authorization methods are in place to secure your data and operations.
 All <Config v="names.product"/> APIs are authenticated.
 Indexing and Search APIs can be authenticated via [API Keys](/docs/common-use-cases/app-authn-authz/api-keys) however, Admin actions (creating/deleting corpora) must be done via [OAuth 2.0](/docs/api-reference/auth-apis/oauth-2).